denten-books/plain-text/2-device.md

 that threatens to suffocate all spontaneous activity.
 Through robots, life then becomes a script.

-In the name of comfort, safety, and prolonged life, technologists and population planners disempower the very subjects whose lives they claim to preserve.
+In the name of comfort, safety, and prolonged life, technocrats disempower the very subjects whose lives they claim to preserve.
 The zootechnical animal substitutes human ability to set goals for the promised certainty of a better future.
 Moreno writes:

 > The eugenic dreamer and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
 Once the creative process is